 5) Ask a great question and keep it positive

 i) “I’ve been thinking about some new ways to save money so that we can afford our trip to Florida next year.
 What are your thoughts?”

 ii) “Before we decide to put Jamie in private school, let’s talk about how we can adjust our other priorities.”

 iii) “I know you’ve got your heart set on the new flat screen TV.
 What can we do differently to be able to afford it sooner?”

 6) Understand Each Other’s Expectations

-Are your life/money goals similar to or different from your spouse’s?
+Are your life/money goals similar or different to your spouse’s?
 How can you create a plan to satisfy both of you?
 What compromises must you make?